 - Observe production, developmental, and experimental activities to determine operating procedure and detail

 - Review published materials and recommend revisions or changes in scope, format, content, and methods of reproduction and binding

 Education and Background

-This position requires a bachelor’s degree in English, communications, journalism, or a similar field.
+This position requires a bachelor’s degree in journalism, English, communications, or a related field.

 Skills and Competencies

 - Experience working in a technical writing position